-C1: Separation of generated and handwritten code.
+C1: Separation of Generated and Handwritten Code.
 Fulfilled.
 The separation of artifacts is a precondition for this approach.

-C2: Support for overriding generated parts.
+C2: Support for Overriding Generated Parts.
 Fulfilled.
 A PartMerger component can be implemented in such a way that it assigns a higher priority to handwritten parts so that certain generated parts are substituted by handwritten parts in the merged artifact.
 In this way, the handwritten code will be executed instead of the generated code.

-C3: Extendability of the generated interfaces.
+C3: Extendability of the Generated Interfaces.
 Fulfilled.
-Extending the API of a generated component is easily possible.
-To accomplish this, a handwritten interface provided by developers needs to be merged with the generated interface.
+Extending the API of a generated interface is easily possible.
+To accomplish this, a handwritten interface needs to be merged with the generated interface.

-C4: Independence of handwritten code at generation-time.
+C4: Independence of Handwritten Code at Generation-time.
 Fulfilled.
 Handwritten artifacts do not have to exist at generation-time, because they do not influence the generation-process.
-Instead, handwritten artifacts only have to be available when the Part-Merger merges the generated and handwritten artifacts.
+Instead, handwritten artifacts only have to be available when the PartMerger merges the generated and handwritten artifacts.
 This takes place after the code generator has finished.

-C5: Independence of additional OOP language constructs.
+C5: Independence of Additional OOP Language Constructs.
 Fulfilled.
 This mechanism does not require any kind of OOP language construct at all.